• Skip to primary navigation

 Current is a fintech banking app similar to banking apps like Chime or Varo.
 It’s one of the largest fintech apps out there – raising over $400 million in the past few years.
 As a fintech banking app, I think Current is pretty good.
 They offer a free checking account with no fees or minimum balance requirements, and they have a slick, well-designed app that’s easy to use.
 But the real reason I use Current is for its savings account.
 They have one of the best savings account options available, offering 4% interest on up to $6,000.

-I’m someone that likes to keep a large emergency fund, so for years, I’ve been taking advantage of bank accounts exactly like this one, earning 3-6% interest on cash I keep in the bank.
+I’m someone who likes to keep a large emergency fund, so for years, I’ve been taking advantage of bank accounts exactly like this one, earning 3-6% interest on cash I keep in the bank.
 It gives me the best of all worlds.
-I get the safety and certainty of cash in the bank, but with high-interest rates that generally at least keep up with inflation.
+I get the safety and certainty of cash in the bank, but with high interest rates that generally at least keep up with inflation.

 Previously, Current’s 4% interest savings account was limited to targeted users, but they’ve since opened it up to everyone.
 Even better, they’ve recently made it so you can open three accounts each.
 This means my wife and I can each put away $6,000 earning 4% interest in FDIC-insured saving accounts.
 Combined with all of the other mega-high-yield savings accounts we have, that gives us $37,000 earning 3-6% interest in FDIC-insured savings accounts.
 That’s a massive emergency fund that anyone can be happy with.